AlvaroCavalcante/airflow-calendar-plugin/README.md

 * **Smart Info-Popup**: Instant access to critical DAG run details upon clicking an event.
     * Displays **Execution Time**, **Cron Expression**, **Estimated Duration**, and **Stats History (Last 5 runs)**.
 * **Color-Coded Status**: Immediate visual identification of success, failure, or "no-run" states through dynamic colors.
+* **Personalized background colors**: Choose the background colors of your events, making it easier to identify your DAGs.
 * **Native Deep Linking**: Directly jump to the native Airflow Grid View for any specific DAG with a single click.

 ---